FAIRmat-NFDI/fairmat-tutorial-14-computational-plugins/docs/parser_plugins.md

 Just ensure to pass the necessary information through.
 The NOMAD base will anyhow invoke normalization, so do not feel responsible for normalizing the entire archive.

+??? warning "The Sense and Nonsense of Readers"
+    In the examples above we fixated on the `XMLParser`, which really is more of a "reader", as it does not interface with NOMAD base directly.
+    Instead, its only purpose is to make the file data accessible to Python.

+    As such, a pragmatic attitude dictates that if you have more affinity for another reader, e.g. `lxml`, `BeautifulSoup`, HDF5 (demonstrated in the [Schema Plugin]() part), etc.
+    Just mind the dependencies.
+    Indeed, `XMLParser` itself is based on `ElementTree`, and just extends the reading into `dict`.
+    Feel free to similarly add logic to your own readers above the parsing class.
+    This sums up the legacy approach.

+    Note that the alternative approach shown in [Mapping Annotations on the Schema side](parser_plugins.md#mapping-annotations-on-the-schema-side) does require specific NOMAD base converters for interacting with the NOMAD schema.

 ### Via Mapping

 **DISCLAIMER: the code and functionalities covered in this section are still under construction and only serves as an illustration of the underlying concepts.
 Stay tuned for updates.**